JereKuusela/valheim-upgrade_world/publish/README.md

 - v1.11:
 	- Adds proper server side checks to prevent running commands as the client.
 	- Adds a better player detection to avoid destroying players on multiplayer.
+	- Adds a new setting for preventing double ZNetViews.
+	- Fixes minimap coordinates conficlicting with other mods.

 - v1.10:
 	- Adds a new upgrade command for mountain caves.